Firefighters get some help from cooler temperatures after California's largest wildfire explodes

 Thousands of firefighters battling a wildfire in northern California received some help from the weather Saturday morning, just hours after the blaze exploded in size, sending massive, swirling plumes skyward and scorching an area about the size of Los Angeles.
 The blaze was one of several tearing through the western United States and Canada, fueled by wind and heat.

-Cooler temperatures and an increase in humidity on Saturday could help slow the Park Fire, the largest blaze so far this year in California, after its intensity and dramatic spread led fire officials to make unwelcome comparisons to the monstrous Camp Fire, which burned out of control in nearby Paradise in 2018, killing 85 people and torching 11,000 homes.
+Cooler temperatures and an increase in humidity on Saturday could help slow the Park Fire, the largest blaze so far this year in California, after its intensity and dramatic spread led fire officials to make unwelcome comparisons to the monstrous Camp Fire.
+That fire burned out of control in nearby Paradise in 2018, killing 85 people and torching 11,000 homes.

 Temperatures are expected to be cooler than average through the middle of next week, but “that doesn’t mean that fires that are existing will go away,” he said.